8 Helpful Ways To Support Your Partner After The Death Of A Parent

 Grief takes on many different forms.
 Here is how you can help your loved one navigate them — and what to remember to understand the process better.

 There’s no one typical reaction after the death of a parent.
 One person might hole up alone and cry for days, whereas others might feel numb.
 Grief might hit months or even years later: Someone out for a run might stop, suddenly gutted, because the way the sun is setting over the trees reminds them of the view from their parent’s kitchen.
 Or one day, out of the blue, someone might be taken aback by the way their kid presses her fingers to her lips when she laughs, just like grandma.
-If your spouse’s parent dies, and you want to be helpful, what’s the best way to be there for them?
+If your spouse’s parent dies, and you want to be helpful, the first thing to understand is that loss is a map with many directions.

 Grief is individual.
 It looks different for different people, and there’s no roadmap or timeline for how people will respond.
 How someone grieves depends on a lot of things, including their personality, their relationship with the person that passed away, whether they have a strong support network, and whether the death was sudden or a long time coming.
 People’s approach to grief also might be shaped by their religious or cultural views about death.